rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 - Notifying users of a potential problem, outside of a form, that may require their attention (see [Persistent Status Notifications](#persistent-status-notifications))
 - Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](validation/#validation-notifications))
 - The content added to the page is critical and needs immediate attention (see [alert](../alerts))
-- Page usage should be blocked until the user takes an action within the message or exits (see [alert](../alerts))
+- Page usage should be blocked until the user takes an action within the message or exits (see [alert-dialog](alerts/#alert-dialog))
 - User interaction is required or content is critical to the user flow(see [modal](../../components/modal/))
 - The message contains a rich UI experience(see [modal](../../components/modal/))
 - The User makes a selection that does not change or add content to the page

 ### Anatomy of a Transient Status notifications

+**note: This section is provided as a set of requirements used for the construction of cedar components and for projects needing custom solutions not using provided cedar components**

 <cdr-img :src="$withBase('/notifications/transientStatusAnatomy.png')" alt="Diagram for transient status notifications, annotating the required layout of the elements listed below" />

-Transient Status notifications have the following requirements in addition to the requirements for Persistent Status Notifications:
+Transient Status notifications have the following requirements in addition to the requirements for Persistent Status Notifications (TODO should requirements that are pertinent be additive or all inclusive?)

 1. **[Status Notifications as an Overlay](#status-notifications-as-an-overlay)**
 2. **[Automatic Dismissal](#automatic-dismissal)**